-However, the approach of Larkey and Love [25] requires the creation of ad hoc "relation nodes" for the representation of relations between concepts and the usage of unlabeled directed edges.
+However, the approach of Larkey and Love [24] requires the creation of ad hoc "relation nodes" for the representation of relations between concepts and the usage of unlabeled directed edges.
 On the other hand, the existing structure of the commonsense knowledge bases that we interface extensively, mainly ConceptNet, are based on nodes representing concepts and labeled directed edges representing relations.
 In this representation, nodes can have arbitrary names but the names of edges come from a limited set of basic relation names.
 Because of this, we take another approach for mapping between semantic networks and predicate calculus.

 Due to these reasons, we define a basic list of correspondences between the two representation schemes, where we treat "entities" as concepts, relations as relations, attributes as IsA relations; and exclude functions.
+Table 3 gives the list of correspondences that we employ in our SME implementation.